Russian Sukhoi plane missing on test flight in Indonesia

 “Salak’s a big mountain, I didn’t hear anything,” said Jocean Bowler, an American running an organic farm on the slopes of the mountain, visible from the capital on clear days and a popular tourist destination.

-Olga Kayukova, a spokeswoman for Russia’s United Aircraft Corporation, told Reuters the Sukhoi Superjet-100 was on a second flight as part of a demonstration program in Indonesia.
+Olga Kayukova, a spokeswoman for Russia’s United Aircraft Corporation, told Reuters the Sukhoi Superjet-100 was on a second flight as part of a demonstration programme in Indonesia.

 “The first flight was carried out in a normal mode ...
 The pre-flight preparations were carried out in full and the plane was completely ready to fly,” she said.